 Resistors are ubiquitous in electronics and arguably the first "real" electronic component we will be dealing with.
 They are the little pill-shaped stripe-y things found on most circuit boards.
 These parts in and of themselves don't do anything remarkably complex, but are vital in purpose.
 Over the course of this lesson we will learn what resistors are, how to 'read' them, special ways they can be used, and all about a special type of resistor called a potentiometer.
-Finally, we will bring everything together and make an audio mixer.

 While it is optional, if you want to follow along at home and make a paper resistor you will need: